wordscenes/whisper-ts-cog/readme.md

 8) Go to https://replicate.com/wordscenes/whisper-stable-ts/versions, grab the latest version ID, and replace it in any code that calls this API (unfortunately you can't just call the latest version :( ).

+## Rejected Experiments

+* Whisper model "large-v3" does horribly on the Shrek test, replacing many phrases with "ご視聴ありがとうございました" (others have also reported "thank you for watching" hallucinations in English).
+See https://deepgram.com/learn/whisper-v3-results for some validating evidence that this model severely underperforms vs. "large-v2".
+* [`faster-whisper`](https://github.com/SYSTRAN/faster-whisper) (version "0.10.0") degrades accuracy on the Shrek test, omitting one sentence at the end of the clip ("よし、もう満杯だ"), as well as reducing the expressiveness of the onomatopetic katakana expressions.
+It is faster, but we want accuracy.